Identifying & engaging data stewards in 3 easy steps

 Data stewards enforce data quality, security, and compliance standards, keeping governance in mind for everyone working with data.

 More importantly, data stewards help teams navigate governance-related technical challenges.
-Whether resolving conflicting data definitions, enforcing compliance in fast-moving AI pipelines, or making sure data transformations align with policy, stewards provide the guidance, clarity, and real-time problem-solving needed to keep governance practical - Not bureaucratic.
+Whether resolving conflicting data definitions, enforcing compliance in fast-moving AI pipelines, or making sure data transformations align with policy, stewards provide the guidance, clarity, and real-time problem-solving needed to keep governance practical, not bureaucratic.

 In an AI-first world, their role is even more critical.
 AI models can’t fix bad data – They amplify it.
 Without strong stewardship, flawed data leads to flawed predictions, compliance issues, and decision-making blind spots.